 - accountability (including financial and reporting)

-- confidentiality of data and intellectual property
+- confidentiality of participant’s data

 - ensuring the integrity of the results

 - reporting results of the research endeavour, both positive and negative